SaltyAom/mobius-react/README.md

 ## Getting Start
 1. Define a GraphQL Schema in string **(must be const)**
 2. Cast schema to type using `typeof` (or pass it as literal params in constructor)

+Then you can either use 2 Mobius mode:

+1. TypeDefs only
+Using typeDefs only (required $ prefix when accessing value)

 ```tsx
 import { createMobius } from '@graphql-mobius/react'